ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/scroll-bar.md

 ## Options scrollbar

 The default is false.
-When set to true or an Object, pull-up loading can be turned on.
+When set to true or an Object, scrollbar can be turned on.
 When the configuration item is an Object, it has the following properties:

 |Name|Type|Description|Default|
 |----------|:-----:|:-----------|:--------:|
 | fade | boolean | When the scroll stops, the scroll bar fades out | true |
 | interactive | boolean | Whether scroll bars can interact | false |

-## API

-None

-## Hooks

-None